leonardobetti/lifeintheuk-notes/README.md

 **[The Tudors](https://www.imdb.com/title/tt0758790/)** ⭐ <br>
 A dramatic series about the reign and marriages of King Henry VIII. <br>
-*Nowdays a bit old, helps to understand Henry VIII breakup with the church and wifes*
+*Nowdays a bit old, helps to understand Henry VIII breakup with the church and wifes...*

 **[The Last Kingdom](https://www.imdb.com/title/tt4179452/)** ⭐ <br>
-As Alfred the Great defends his kingdom from Norse invaders, Uhtred--born a Saxon but raised by Vikings--seeks to claim his ancestral birthright.
+As Alfred the Great defends his kingdom from Norse invaders, Uhtred--born a Saxon but raised by Vikings--seeks to claim his ancestral birthright. <br>
 *Helps to understand about viking invasion and King Alfred, however the TV Shows seems pretty much a british Conan version so do not waste too much time with this...*

 <br><br><br>